dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 modify the `snap/snapcraft.yaml` for the proper source, config, and device tree files for your particular device.

-This specific kernel is built for Qemu's RISC-V virt machine.
-No device tree is required for this machine; Qemu loads it into the machine's memory for us.
+This specific kernel is built for Sipeed's Lichee RV.
+It is based on the 5.17 HWE tree release of the Ubuntu kernel and patched from [Samuel Holland](https://github.com/smaeul/linux)'s riscv/d1-wip branch.

-Later kernel will provide better RISC-V support; I would recommend at least 5.11, but any RISC-V supporting kernel should work well enough.
+Under heavy development currently.

 Building: